mjgpy3/iam-dhall/examples/README.md

 }
 ```

-Of course, any values can be passed to `specificBucketAccess`, or environment variables can be used by using dhall's `env:VAR_NAME` syntax.
+Of course, any `Text` values can be passed to `specificBucketAccess`, or environment variables can be supplied via dhall's `env:VAR_NAME` syntax.